The Golden Lane of Mexico and the Great Blue Mountain No. 4 Well

 As early as 1901, about the time Spindletop was being discovered on the Texas Gulf Coast, Ed Doheny explored a surface anomaly that was later determined to be a buried, Cretaceous-age carbonate ridge along the west flank of a reef-like atoll.
 The area was west of Tampico in the State of San Luis Potosi.
 There had long been numerous oil seeps reported along this very subtle surface feature.

 Doheny first discovered Ebano Field, about 45 miles west of Tampico, in 1901 at a depth of about 1,800 feet.
 Ten miles south of Ebano, in the state of Veracruz, a British company called Eagle Oil Company found enormous amounts of uncontrolled oil flow in the "Dos Bocas Gusher," reported to have made 90,000 BOPD before cratering.
 Doheny and the Mexican Petroleum Company leap-frogged the Dos Bocas well another 10 miles south and discovered other fields, some with enormous flow rates.
 This north-south trending play, basically along the same buried carbonate ridge, eventually became known as the La Callejuela de Oro (Faja de Oro), or the Golden Lane.
-The most productive well in this trend was the Casiano No. 7 well, drilled by Huasteca Petroleum Company, also owned by Doheny, and from 1910-1921 it made close to 70,000,000 barrels of 23-28 gravity, sweet oil before it virtually watered out overnight.
-Shallow oil fields along the Faja de Ora have accumulated a little less than 2 billion barrels of oil the past century.
+The most productive well in this trend was the El Aguila, Potrero de Llano No. 4 and from 1911-1919 it made close to 111,000,000 barrels of 23-28 gravity, sweet oil before it virtually watered out overnight.
+Another incredible well, the Huasteca (Doheny), Casiano No. 7 produced nearly 70,000,000 barrels of oil.
+Shallow oil fields along the Faja de Ora have accumulated a little over 2.3 billion barrels of oil from 1906 to 1997.

 El más grande de todos